StudioWavves-LLC/studiowavves-project-starter/README.md

-# NextJS and Payload Monorepo
+# StudioWavves Project Starter Template

 monorepo for gfx projects that includes nextjs, payload cms, storybook, and refract. built to deploy directly to Vercel.